 October 2024 - December 2024

-Problem: Students often have difficulty managing handwritten notes, textbooks, and materials while transitioning to digital study habits.
+Challenge: Students often have difficulty managing handwritten notes, textbooks, and materials while transitioning to digital study habits.
 They need an efficient way to quickly convert and organize handwritten notes into searchable, accessible digital formats.

-Project Goal: To create a digital notebook app that lets students capture photos of handwritten notes, convert them to high-quality PDFs, and organize them by subject, date, or topic.
+Task: To create a digital notebook app that lets students capture photos of handwritten notes, convert them to high-quality PDFs, and organize them by subject, date, or topic.
 It will include photo capturing and text recognition for searchable notes, making studying and reviewing easy anytime, anywhere.

 In my research plan, my main research questions are: